flavio-dev/tweets-test/README.md

 ### Final thoughts

-Was good to dev this little test.
+It was good to dev this little test.
 I am planning on cleaning and finishing it properly.
 1 hour was a stressful deadline but I had something on screen at the end.
 I would have liked to develop a bit more the JS: the URL detection and the localStorage were maybe more interesting to focus on than the CSS.